Personal injury cases need three things:

 Most Personal Injury Cases Reach a Settlement Before A Trial?

 Most of the cases I handle settle before filing a lawsuit.
-We are able to settle those because we have a good understanding of what a potential jury verdict would be in the county where the case will be filed.
+I am able to settle those because we have a good understanding of what a potential jury verdict would be in the county where the case will be filed.
 This help set realistic expectations for our client.
-We are often able to obtain a reasonable settlement offer before filing a lawsuit and get the case settled.
+I am often able to obtain a reasonable settlement offer before filing a lawsuit and get the case settled.

 The cases where a lawsuit needs to be filed are usually those cases where the fault for the accident is disputed.
 There may be some question about who caused an accident, or why the person’s injuries were so substantial in a relatively minor collision.
 In these cases, a lawsuit would need to be filed.
 It is not unusual, thought, for a case to settle even after a lawsuit has been filed.
 Sometimes cases do have to go to trial.
 Cases going to trial typically involve cases where (1) there is a question about fault and (2) the injuries or damages are so high that the insurance company would rather have a jury tell them to pay a large sum of money than pay it voluntarily.